-- Provide ongoing HIB training for all faculty members during school year. - Conduct two (2) school wide assemblies to address harassment, intimidation, and bullying through positive prevention programs. - Participate in week of respect and school violence awareness. - Provide staff with two-hour mandatory training on suicide prevention. - Develop school wide character education program that addresses how to prevent harassment, intimidation, and bullying. - Submit a monthly report on all HIB investigations and findings to the District Anti-Bullying Coordinator and Superintendent.
+- Provide ongoing HIB training for all faculty members during the school year. - Conduct two (2) school wide assemblies to address harassment, intimidation, and bullying through positive prevention programs. - Participate in a week of respect and school violence awareness. - Provide staff with two-hour mandatory training on suicide prevention. - Develop a school wide character education program that addresses how to prevent harassment, intimidation, and bullying. - Submit a monthly report on all HIB investigations and findings to the District Anti-Bullying Coordinator and Superintendent.

-Submit a monthly report on all HIB trainings and school wide programs to the District Anti-Bullying Coordinator and Superintendent.
+Submit a monthly report on all HIB training and school wide programs to the District Anti-Bullying Coordinator and Superintendent.

-- INSTRUCTION AND WEEK OF RESEPECT

-The week beginning with the first Monday in October of each year is designated as a "Week of Respect" in the State of New Jersey for the year 2022: October 3rd 7th - Violence Awareness Month: October - School districts must observe the week by providing age-appropriate instruction focusing on preventing HIB. - Throughout the school year the school district must provide age-appropriate instruction and programs on the prevention of HIB in accordance with the core curriculum content standard.
+- INSTRUCTION AND WEEK OF RESPECT The week beginning with the first Monday in October of each year is designated as a "Week of Respect" in the State of New Jersey for the year 2024: October 7th-11th 0 - Violence Awareness Month: October - School districts must observe the week by providing age-appropriate instruction focusing on preventing HIB. - Throughout the school year the school district must provide age-appropriate instruction and programs on the prevention of HIB in accordance with the core curriculum content standard.